Waterloo, Quebec: History

 Waterloo has been the home of a number of noteworthy persons including A.B.
 Foster - a former member of Parliament, Canadian Senator, colonel of the militia and railway baron known as "Canada's Railway King".
 Also, John R. Booth was born in Waterloo in 1827 and after moving to Ottawa became one of the wealthiest men in Canada and was known as "The Lumber King Of Canada".
 Lucius Huntington, a Waterloo resident and local member of Parliament revealed in a speech in Parliament the details of what was to become "the Pacific Scandal" which lead to the election defeat of Sir John A. Macdonald. (the Conservative Party believed A. B. Foster was his source).

 Waterloo became the summer residence of Montreal industrialist James Davidson in the 1880s.
 Davidson was the son of Scottish immigrant Thomas Davidson, who founded The Thos.
 Davidson Manufacturing Company, Ltd., a producer of enameled tinware with offices throughout Canada and around the world.
 Davidson established "Ayrmont Farm" on the western side of the town.
 The main house, "Orford View," still stands on Mountain Street.
 The guest bungalow across the road and surrounding property are still in the hands of the family.

-From the late 1990s to the early 2000s the town of Waterloo was home to the headquarters of Canadian furniture company Roxton Inc, a company that specialized in making handcrafted furniture products.
+From the late 1890s to the early 2000s the town of Waterloo was home to the headquarters of Canadian furniture company Roxton Inc, a company that specialized in making handcrafted furniture products.
 The company was shuttered in the early 2000s as a result of increased foreign competition that cut into the company's profit margins.

-Today, the town is the only Waterloo in the world outside Europe that is predominantly French-speaking; the remainder are all located in English-speaking regions.
+Today, the town is the only Waterloo in the world outside Europe that is predominantly French-speaking, although most residents speak French and English, the remainder are all located in English-speaking regions.